mertkav/AutomationCaseAmazon/README.md

 - The third one is the postman collection.
 This document includes the endpoints from https://reqres.in/.
 Parameters added from website and, responses as I expected.
 Hovewer, some parameters should be changed and added because of the code quality.
 The parameters that I want to change identified the excel document.

-- The fourth one is the excel document.
+- The fourth one is the excel document that is answer of the 2nd and 4th tasks.
 It includes the manual test cases from the https://reqres.in/ endpoints.
 I try to identify passed and failed cases.
 Also, my comments are added at the last column.